GooFit/GooFit/docs/documentation.md

     Also note that if the `AddPdf`’s options mask (set by calling `setSpecialMask`) includes `ForceCommonNorm`, the normalisation
     changes.
-By default the components are normalised separately, so that
+By default the components are normalized separately, so that
 \f{align}{
     P(x;\vec F, \vec w) &=& \sum\limits_i \frac{w_iF_i(x)}{\int F_i(x) \mathrm{d}x},